noahsprent/vernier-TCA-BTA/README.md

 #### Through the command line:
 ```
-pio run vernier_fph_bta
+pio run vernier_tmp_bta
 ```

 #### Through the UI:

-Under _Manage_, there will be a new _Activities_ option called _vernier_fph_bta_.
+Under _Manage_, there will be a new _Activities_ option called _vernier_tmp_bta_.
 Editable settings include the pin that's being read and the slope and intercept for calibration.

 ## Plugin documentation